curl/everything-curl/cmdline/urls/query.md

    that the name part is expected to be URL encoded already.

- - `@filename`: load data from the given file (including any newlines), URL encode that data and that to the query.
+ - `@filename`: load data from the given file (including any newlines), URL encode that data and add that to the query.

- - `name@filename`: load data from the given file (including any newlines), URL encode that data and add it to the query.
+ - `name@filename`: load data from the given file (including any newlines), URL encode that data and add that to the query.
 The name part gets an equal sign appended, resulting in `name=urlencoded-file-content`.
 Note that the name is expected to be URL encoded already.